silumankucing/Unmanned-Ground-Vehicle/README.md

 Mechaical and Manufacturing : <br>
 3D Printed PLA/ABS <br>

-for more detail part and component, see at product manufacturing information (PMI)
+for more detail parts and components, see at product manufacturing information (PMI)